loneicewolf/CS-Notes/README.md

 ## Acknowledgments/Contributors
 - Here I will list everyone who's been supportive, offered help(direct or indirect-ly), with anything(from datasets, to code, to research papers and testing!)

+---

+# Off Topic
+- https://www.geogebra.org/u/asukaminato <- Not mine, but I appreciate this one!
+-